sir-dunxalot/ember-modals/README.md

 # Ember Modals

 `ember-modals` is an Ember addon that adds API-like functionality for rendering and managing modals in your Ember application.
-Basic stylesheets and animations are included and may be optionally imported.
-However, the primary purpose of this addon is to manage modal functionality whilst allowing you to focus on styling and content.
+The primary purpose of this addon is to manage modal functionality in your JS whilst getting out of the way for styling and templating, allowing you to match your styleguide and mockups precisely.
+However, basic stylesheets and animations are included and may be optionally imported.

 ```
 npm install --save-dev ember-modals